 Intel introduced the category in 2011 to compete with the MacBook Air, the lightweight laptop which was dominating the market at the time.
 Intel has its own list of specifications for the kinds of laptops that can use the trademarked “ultrabook” branding (including that it must have an Intel Core processor), but in truth the definition of an ultrabook is still fairly fluid in the minds of most consumers.
 To clear things up for you, GadgetReview went out and researched the top ultrabooks on the market today so you know what to buy for your needs.

 After purchasing the top 10 ultrabooks, we pitted them against one another to find out which one would come out on top.
-After extensive testing and plenty of hours playing with these ultra-thin laptops, we’re happy to report that the ASUS Zenbook 14 is the cream of the crop due to its nano-edge bezel and dual-function track pad.
+After extensive research and plenty of hours playing with these ultra-thin laptops, we’re happy to report that the ASUS Zenbook 14 is the cream of the crop due to its nano-edge bezel and dual-function track pad.
 Keep reading to learn more about the Zenbook 14 and the other ultrabooks on our list.

 Award: Editor’s Choice/Best 14″ Ultrabook